Planning, Public Policy and Management (BA/BS)

 Students should expect extensive writing, analysis, and collaborative projects as part of their education in PPPM.
 For more information, contact an academic advisor in the College of Design.

-Students are encouraged to work with a College of Design academic advisor to identify electives in one or more fields of interest.
+Students are encouraged to work with a College of Design academic advisor to identify electives in one or more areas of interest which may include the following:

 • arts and cultural leadership